marmelab/react-admin/docs/FAQ.md

 );
 ```

-## Why React Admin Doesn't Support The Latest Version Of Material-UI?
+## Why Doesn't React Admin Support The Latest Version Of Material-UI?

-React Admin users and third-party libraries maintainers might have noticed that the default UI template [`ra-ui-materialui` has `@material-ui/core@^1.4.0` as dependency](https://github.com/marmelab/react-admin/blob/ae45a2509b391a6ea81cdf9c248ff9d28364b6e1/packages/ra-ui-materialui/package.json#L44) even though the latest version of Material UI is up to 3.x.
+React Admin users and third-party libraries maintainers might have noticed that the default UI template `ra-ui-materialui` [has `@material-ui/core@^1.4.0` as dependency](https://github.com/marmelab/react-admin/blob/ae45a2509b391a6ea81cdf9c248ff9d28364b6e1/packages/ra-ui-materialui/package.json#L44) even though the latest version of Material UI is already 3.x.

-We didn't planned to upgrade to Material UI v3 few month ago because the MUI team is quick to develop major versions (which include breaking changes), and our team can't follow them.
-More details on the [issue #2399](https://github.com/marmelab/react-admin/issues/2399).

-As of now, the MUI team already considered a [v4 with major breaking changes including the styling system, React 16.8 support and the usage the hook API as its core](https://github.com/mui-org/material-ui/issues/13663).

-Upgrading Material UI on React Admin means a breaking change.
-The version 2 of React Admin doesn't have one year, so it's unlikely we plan a migration for Material UI v3.
+We chose not to upgrade to Material UI v3 when it was released because the MUI team was already hard at work preparing the next major version ([which includes major breaking changes](https://github.com/mui-org/material-ui/issues/13663)).
+In fact, material-ui published a release schedule for one major version every 6 months.
+This means that developers using material-ui have to upgrade their codebase every six months to get the latest updates.
+On the other hand, react-admin plans to release a major version once every year, minimizing the upgrade work for developers.
+This gain in stability is a tradeoff - react-admin users can't use the latest version of material-ui for about half a year.

+Feel free to discuss this policy in [issue #2399](https://github.com/marmelab/react-admin/issues/2399).

-If you are a maintainer of a third-party library based on React Admin, your library have to get the Materiual UI v1.x version as a peer dependency.
+If you are a maintainer of a third-party library based on React Admin, your library has to add material-ui v1.x as a peer dependency.